deanishe/alfred-workflow/docs/user-manual/workflow-variables.rst

 Variables set at the
 :class:`Item <workflow.workflow3.Item3>`/:class:`~workflow.workflow3.Modifier`
-level are only applied if the user actions that item (and modifier).
+level are only set if the user actions that item (and modifier).

 Inheritance